RiSar16/RiSar16/README.md

 - 🧠 Currently stimulated by outlier detection, transformers and ensuring data quality
 - 🏢 My MSc project thesis is developing a ML classifier at the service of a Danish public institution 🇩🇰
 - 📜 Favourite poem: "Go all the way" by C.B.
-- 📫 Contact me on risar16@student.sdu.dk or https://www.linkedin.com/in/riccardosaracino/